hsf-training/hsf-training-databases-basics/_episodes/06-conditions-database.md

 ## Conditions Database Example Using SQLAlchemy

-This example demonstrates how to create a simple Conditions Database using SQLAlchemy in Python.
+This example demonstrates how to create a simple CDB using SQLAlchemy in Python.
 We will define three tables: `GlobalTag`, `PayloadType`, and `PayloadIOV`, and establish relationships between them.
 We will then add example data and query the database to retrieve specific entries.